DieeegoFC/Exmicror-DB/README.md

 # Exmicror

 Welcome to the central repository of Exmicror, a leading manufacturer and distributor of hand sanitizers.
-This project encapsulates the essential database that underpins our operations.
-From order management to inventory control and customer interactions, Exmicror-DB is the heart of our infrastructure.
+This project encapsulates both the essential database and the codebase of our web application built with Laravel.
+From order management to inventory control and customer interactions, Exmicror is the heart of our infrastructure.

 ## Project structure

 - **`/sql`**: Contains the `init.sql` script for database initialization.
 - **`/docs`**: Relevant documentation for the development and use of the database.
 - **`/dump`**: Directory containing CSV files for test data.
 Data is automatically loaded into the database on container startup.
+- **`/exmicror`**: Directory containing the Laravel web application codebase.

 ## Environment setup